altexdim/arduino-bluetooth-quickbot/README.md

 It uses the same commands as original QuickBot, but instead of TCP/IP connection
 it uses serial connection.

-Disclaimer: this is proof of concept alfa release,
+*Disclaimer*: this is proof of concept alfa release,
 source code is ugly, it will be refactored if i will
 find enough free time for that.
 But it totaly works.